11-DEEPAK-KUMAR-11/Spring_Security/README.md

 # Spring Security Flow

-1) User trying to access a secure page for the first time
+1)User trying to access a secure page for the first time

 2)Behind the scenes few filters like AbstractSecurityInterceptor, DefaultLoginPageGeneratingFilter

   identify that the user is not logged in & redirect the user to the login page

-3) User entered his credentials and the request is intercepted by filters
+3)User entered his credentials and the request is intercepted by filters

 4)Filters like UsernamePasswordAuthenticationFilter, extract the username, and password from the request and form an object of UsernamePasswordAuthenticationToken which is an implementation of the Authentication interface.
 With the object created it invokes authenticate() method of ProviderManager.